milonmaze/privacy-terms-observatory/www.cloudflare.com/privacypolicy.md

 To register visitors to our offices and to manage non-disclosure agreements that visitors may be required to sign, to the extent such processing is necessary for our legitimate interest in protecting our offices and our confidential information against unauthorized access; and

 Public DNS Resolver Users.
 We use information we collect from 1.1.1.1 resolver users to operate and improve the 1.1.1.1 resolver, such as to assist us in our debugging efforts if an issue arises.
 Our 1.1.1.1 resolver service does not store 1.1.1.1 resolver users’ personal information.
 We will not combine any information collected from DNS queries to our 1.1.1.1 resolver with any other Cloudflare or third party data in any way that can be used to identify individual end users.
+Cloudflare may store aggregated data, as outlined within our 1.1.1.1 resolver commitments to privacy, indefinitely in order to power Cloudflare Radar and assist Cloudflare in improving Cloudflare services, such as, enhancing the overall performance of the Cloudflare Resolver and identifying security threats.
 Learn more about our 1.1.1.1 resolver commitment to privacy here.

 Information from Third Party Services.
 We may combine information we collect as described in Section 2 above with personal information we obtain from third parties.
 For example, we may combine information entered on a Cloudflare sales submission form with information we receive from a third-party sales intelligence platform vendor to enhance our ability to market our Services to Customers or potential Customers.